Salvo-Dippolito/ontological_surveyor/README.md

 ## System's Features

 As mentioned, the system allows the user to specify how many corridors are on the floor that the robot has to surveil and how many rooms are connected to each of these corridors.
 The user can also define after how many seconds since the last visit should a room be visited again by the robot.
 Being able to control this 'urgencyThreshold' allows the robot to visit a larger number of rooms instead of repeatedly visiting the same few rooms that keep turning 'urgent' as soon as the robot has moved away from them.
-It is also possible, by changing in [this script](https://github.com/Salvo-Dippolito/ontological_surveyor/blob/main/scripts/robot_state.py) a boolean value from False to True, to switch the batttery state notifier in the robot_state node from a predictable charging and discharging cycle to a random one.
+It is also possible, by changing in [this script](https://github.com/Salvo-Dippolito/ontological_surveyor/blob/main/scripts/robot_state.py) a boolean value from False to True, to switch the battery state notifier in the robot_state node from a predictable charging and discharging cycle to a random one.
 This last feature has been added just as a testing tool to test the system's behaviour when confronted with random stimuli.

 ## System's Limitations